PaulStuiver/ACDC/README.md

 # ACDC
-This repository contains two python files for the ACDC challenge.
+This repository contains two jupyter notebook files for the ACDC challenge.
 Make sure to download the data on https://acdc.creatis.insa-lyon.fr